 The New York Times also kicked teachers in the shins on several occasions.
 Frank Bruni delivered some of the best blows, agreeing that problems in U. S. education pretty much began and ended with poor teachers.
 After talking with Mike Johnston, former Teach for America star/turned Colorado lawmaker, Bruni had no doubt the Centennial State had acted wisely in eliminating tenure.
 Because, with tenure, Johnston told Bruni, there was “no incentive for someone to improve their practice.”

 Of course, one problem with this model boiled down to math.
 Those who signed on agreed to try to save children for two years.
 (After that: not so much.)
-And Kopp had to admit that of 47,000 men and women enrolled in the last twenty-five years in the program only 11,000 remained in the classroom this past September.
+Kopp had to admit that of 47,000 men and women enrolled in the last twenty-five years in the program only 11,000 remained in the classroom last September.

 (See: PISA scores.)

 What could we learn by studying the Finnish model?
 We could learn that American teachers were numbskulls.
 That’s why American students scored somewhere in the middle on PISA assessments.

 Bruni was at it again in the fall, penning a review of another new book on education, this one by Joel I. Klein, former New York City school chancellor.
 What factor mattered most in “the education equation?”
 Surprise, surprise: “Teacher quality.”
 Insisted Klein: “a great teacher can rescue a child from a life of struggle.”